boostercloud/booster/docs/chapters/03_booster-architecture.md

 ### Returning a value

+> [!WARN] As of version 0.26.1 this annotation is deprecated.
+You may return any type without annotating the method

 By default, the command handler function is generated with `void` as a return type, and in consequence, it will return `true` when called through the GraphQL.